 Neutron dose is associated with the overall Hanford plutonium production process in which plutonium from the respective processing facilities was brought into PFP as a liquid nitrate solution.
 At the PFP, plutonium was precipitated as an oxalate, converted to a fluoride, and reacted at high temperature with metallic calcium, forming the metal (Ballinger and Hall 1991).
-Neutron radiation was particularly enhanced during the fluorination step in the process because of plutonium fluoride (α,n) reactions.
+Neutron radiation was particularly enhanced during the fluorination step in the process because of plutonium fluoride (PuF4) alpha neutron (α ,n) reactions.
+The Hanford 200 Area plutonium facility is still in operation serving the primary purpose of maintaining and storing plutonium.